Incredible Himalayan Trek to the Base of Mighty Everest through the challenging pass and valleys- an experience you will treasure forever!

-Everest Base Camp and Gokyo Ri Trek is an outstanding trek, which passes the high valleys of the Khumbu.
-Flying from Kathmandu to Lukla, we follow the Dudh Koshi valley up to the Sherpa capital of Namche then follow the quiet trail to Thame village in the Bhote Koshi valley.
-Descending to Khumjung, we are treated to incredible views of Kantega and Thamserku and the Nuptse-Lhotse wall with Everest so realistic above.
-At Khumjung we camp below Khumbila Peak, home of the patron God of the Khumbu, before continuing up the Dudh Koshi valley to Gokyo’s alpine lakes.
-We ascend up to Gokyo Ri while at Gokyo for a 360 degree panorama of snow-capped peaks in Everest Region.
+Everest Base Camp and Gokyo Ri Trek is an outstanding trek, which passes through the high valleys of Khumbu.
+Flying from Kathmandu to Lukla, we follow the Dudh Koshi valley up to the Sherpa capital of Namche, and then follow the quiet trail to Thame village in the Bhote Koshi valley.
+Descending to Khumjung, we are treated with the incredible views of Kantega and Thamserku and the Nuptse-Lhotse wall with Everest so realistic above.
+At Khumjung we rejoice below Khumbila Peak, home of the patron God of the Khumbu, before continuing up the Dudh Koshi valley to Gokyo’s alpine lakes.
+We ascend up to Gokyo Ri for a 360 degree panorama of snow-capped peaks in Everest Region.

-From Gokyo, we trek to Thagnak and then the next day cross Cho La pass.
-We can say one of the toughest days of the trip as it is steep and involves glacier traverse on the Eastern side.
-More carefulness is needed as the trial is vertical and the rocks glazed by ice may cause trouble as it would be slippery.
+From Gokyo, we trek to Thagnak and then the next day cross Cho La pass, one of the toughest days of the trip as it involves steep glacier traverse through vertical icy rock surfaces.
 From Dzongla, we take lower route along the valley and rejoin the main trail to Everest Base Camp.
 Our route provides a magnificent approach to the Khumbu glacier with unbelievable vistas of the surrounding peaks and glaciers.
 We follow the Khumbu glacier, first to Lobuche and then to Gorak Shep.
-Our camp here gives us the opportunity to ascend Kala Pattar for even more fantastic views of Everest and the surrounding mountains and.
-We also have a day to visit Everest Base Camp, at the foot of Khumbu Icefall.
+Our camp here gives us the opportunity to visit Everest Base Camp at the foot of Khumbu Icefall and ascend Kala Patthar for even more fantastic views of Everest and the surrounding mountains.

 PRICE : ( 2018) (Nett and non commissionable) Tea House trek (Accommodation in Lodge, guide, porters and all meals) 2 persons: USD 1,825 per person on twin sharing.
 3-5 persons: USD 1,735 per person on twin sharing.
 6-9 persons: USD 1,655 per person on twin sharing Single Room Supplement: USD 90 per single (if no one to share room with)-hotel in Kathmandu only.
 PRICE INCLUDES:

 It’s a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
-And as your plane hits the tarmac, our waiting support team will meet and greet you at the airport and escort you to your hotel.
-Welcome drinks will be served and over night at your hotel. .
+And as your plane lands at Tribhuvan International Airport in Kathmandu, our waiting support team will meet and greet you at the arrivals and escort you to your hotel.
+Overnight at hotel. .

 From Phakding, we cross and re-cross the river on high suspension bridges.
-Beyond Monjo is the entrance to the Sagarmatha National Park which was set-up in order to protect and preserve this fragile mountain environment.
-We then ascend quite steeply to Namche and along the way, if the weather is clear, catch our first glimpse of Mt.
-Everest in the distance.
-Namche is the main trading village in the Khumbu and has a busy Saturday market - a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La. .
+Beyond Monjo is the entrance to the Sagarmatha National Park which was set-up in order to protect and preserve the fragile mountain environment.
+We then take a steep hike to Namche.
+If the weather is clear, we get the first glimpse of Mt Everest.
+Namche is the main trading village in the Khumbu and has a busy Saturday market - a meeting place for the locals, lowland traders and the Tibetan yak caravans that have crossed the glaciated Nangpa La.
+Overnight at lodge. .

-Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops and souvenir shops as well as a magnificent outlook that seems to meet western standards, even at this remote mountain outpost.
-The amazing Sherpa folks down here have learnt a lot from the big expeditions that have passed this way.
-It is an ideal place to spend a rest day, acclimatizing to the new altitude before heading off towards Thame. .
+Namche, tucked away between two ridges amidst the giant peaks of Khumbu, is one of the rarest mountain outposts with magnificent ambience catering to every need of travelers.
+With abundance of lodges, tea shops and souvenir shops; and yet owning the composure of a typical Himalayan beauty, this town is an amazing place to spend a rest day, acclimatizing to the new altitude before heading off towards Thame. .

-From Namche the route turns west and the trail is almost level as we head up the Bhote Kosi Valley, once a popular trading route into Tibet.
-Along the way we pass many prayer flags and mani stones, all indicative of the Tibetan Buddhist culture of this area.
-After descending to the Bhote Kosi the trail climbs steeply to Thame.
-From here there are good views of the peaks of Teng Kangpoche and Kwangde.
+From Namche the route turns west and the trail is almost level as we head up the Bhote Koshi Valley, once a popular trading route into Tibet.
+Along the way we pass through many prayer flags and mani stones, all indicative of the Tibetan Buddhist culture of this area.
+After descending to the Bhote Koshi the trail climbs steeply to Thame.
+At this point we can have some good views of the peaks of Teng Kangpoche and Kwangde.
 To the north is the Nangpa La, the pass leading to Tibet.
-Thame Gompa is situated above the village overlooking the valley and is the site for the spring celebrations of the Mani Rimdu festival..
+Thame Gompa is situated above the village overlooking the valley and is the site for the spring celebrations of the Mani Rimdu festival .

 Soon after leaving Khumjung the trail climbs to a large Chorten on top of a ridge.
 This ridge descends from Khumbila, a 5734m peak, said to be the abode of the patron God of the Khumbu region.
-The trail descends towards the Dudh Kosi where we stop for lunch near the bridge leading to the village of Phortse.
+The trail descends towards Dudh Koshi river where we stop for lunch near the bridge leading to the village of Phortse.
 We then pass through Phortse Tenga and from there; the trail climbs steeply to Dole, through rhododendron and birch forest festooned with hanging mosses and lichens. .

 From Dole we climb steadily along the side of the valley.
 As the altitude increases, the rhododendron forests give way to scrub juniper.
-The trail passes many summer settlements [yersa], which are used when yaks are taken to these pastures to graze in summer.
-Ahead of us are excellent views of Cho Oyu, while back down the valley are the peaks of Kantega and Thamserku.
+The trail passes through many summer settlements [yersa], which are used when yaks are taken to these pastures to graze in summer.
+Ahead of us are excellent views of Cho Oyu, and while back down the valley we are welcomed by the views of Kantega and Thamserku.
 This is a short trek and we will arrive at Machermo in time for lunch. .

 Gokyo Ri looms above the village on the northern edge of the lake.
 We leave camp just after first light, following a steep path up the hillside.
-As we climb, the summits of Everest, Lhotse and Makalu slowly come into view and the sight from the summit of Gokyo Ri itself, is one of the finest to be had in the Everest region - some say it is even better than that from Kala Pattar.
+As we climb, the summits of Everest, Lhotse and Makalu slowly come into view and the sight from the summit of Gokyo Ri itself, is one of the finest we can have in the Everest region - some say it is even better than that from Kala Patthar.
 After lunch it is a short walk to the village of Na, situated at the foot of the Ngozumpa Glacier. .

 Today is going to be one of the toughest days of the trip.
 The Cho La pass is not itself difficult, but it is steep and involves a glacier traverse on the eastern side.
 We need to be careful as the trail is vertical and the rocks glazed by ice may cause trouble by making the trail slippery.
 While trekking through the side of a frozen lake, we reach at the top of the pass decorated with prayer flags.
-The pyramidal Ama Dablam presides over a range of mountains on the south even as Cholatse soars to the west and Lobuche East and Baruntse rises sharply to our right.
+The pyramidal Ama Dablam presides over a range of mountains to the south as Cholatse soars to the west and Lobuche East and Baruntse rises sharply to our right.
 We need to pass through some crevasses before we reach Dzongla Village.
-The village provides great views of Cholatse, Ama Dablam, Lobuche mountains along with the Pheriche Village far below. .
+The village provides great views of Cholatse, Ama Dablam, Lobuche mountains along with Pheriche village far below. .

 A very early start is required to reach Gorak Shep.
 The trail offers superb views of the surrounding mountains, especially where the path is forced to rise to cross a tributary glacier.
 We stop for lunch at Gorak Shep.
-Later in the afternoon, we make our way to the top of one of the finest viewpoints in the Everest region, Kala Pattar [5554m] following the Khumbu Glacier.
-After Kalapatthar, we trek back to Gorakshep. .
+Later in the afternoon, we make our way to the top of one of the finest viewpoints in the Everest region, Kala Patthar [5554m] following the Khumbu Glacier.
+After Kala Patthar, we trek back to Gorakshep. .

 In the morning we go for a excursion trek to the Everest Base Camp.
 It takes several hours as the trail weaves its way through ice pinnacles and past the crevasses of the Khumbu Glacier.
 On the return leg, we can take a higher route to get a spectacular view of the Khumbu icefall and the route to the South Col. And then we trek back to Pheriche. .